kernelkit/infix/doc/branding.md

 cause them to be always automatically regenerated after each factory reset.
-Keeping the `factory-config` snippet like this means we can use the same file on multiple devices, without risking them sharing the same host keys.
-Sometimes you may want the same host keys, but that is the easy use-case and not documented here.
+Keeping the `factory-config` snippet like this means we can use the same file on multiple devices, without risking them sharing the same host keys or TLS certificates.
+Sometimes you may want the same keys, but that is the easy use-case and not documented here.

+The `genkey` entry is the default SSH host key, and `gencert` is the default self-signed HTTPS certificate used by the web server (nginx).
+Both are regenerated on factory reset when their keys are empty.

 ```json
   "ietf-keystore:keystore": {